Fedi6431/The-X-Inspector/README.md

 # The-X-Inspector

 ## ⚠ PLEASE ATTENTION ⚠
-This program was developed with Windows 10
+This program was developed with Windows, you can find some bugs if you're using linux

-I'll also make a linux version but not now

 # User guide
 ## Installer